 The previous day we heard wolf howls, we never saw them but it was thrilling to hear!

-On the way headed north we started seeing bears.
+On the way headed north, we started seeing bears.
 We saw a mama and two cubs.
-I cannot tell you how cool it was to watch the bears climb to the top of a tree to eat pine cones (I think they must be young ones because otherwise don’t you think that would be like eating prickly sawdust?!) !
-It looked like the baby was stuck for awhile (or scared) but the mama scampered right up to show him or her how it’s done!
+I cannot tell you how cool it was to watch the bears climb to the top of a tree to eat pine cones (I think they must be young ones because otherwise don’t you think that would be like eating prickly sawdust?!)!
+It looked like the baby was stuck for a while (or scared) but the mama scampered right up to show him or her how it’s done!

-Friday, we were suppose to “sleep in” until 6 (skipping our usual sunrise shoot) and were going to head straight to early morning wildlife photography, but Mr. Misadventures got up at 4:45 then 5:30 so we just headed out at 6.
+Friday, we were supposed to “sleep in” until 6 (skipping our usual sunrise shoot) and were going to head straight to early morning wildlife photography, but Mr. Misadventures got up at 4:45 then 5:30 so we just headed out at 6.
 (I’m going to have a lie-in Sunday morning, trust me!).
 Anyway, we headed to Hayden Valley where Mr. Misadventures ran into another wildlife photographer he had met the day before.
 We had stopped to look at a group of female elk in a wooded meadow.
-As my hubby was chatting with the other guy, a big male elk appeared across the street from them (Mr. Misadventures was on the side of the road where the female were.).
+As my hubby was chatting with the other guy, a big male elk appeared across the street from them (Mr. Misadventures was on the side of the road where the female was.).

-I was in the car and I looked up to see the male running toward what appeared to be right at my hubby and his friend, when in reality he was running across the street a little beyond them.
+I was in the car and I looked up to see the male running toward what appeared to be right at my hubby and his friend when in reality he was running across the street a little beyond them.
 Totally FREAKED me out!
 They got great shots of the big guy (although his antlers were not as big as the one we saw on Wednesday)!

 Next thing I knew the two of them were taking off through the field into the woods.
 Mr. Misadventures didn’t come back until 90 minutes later.
 Now, maybe I have read too many serial killer/crime novels, but I’m thinking you just met this guy and you are going off into the woods alone with him?
-He could kill you, bury you and it’d be awhile before we found you!
+He could kill you, bury you and it’d be a while before we found you!

 Turns out, Mr. Michigan (where the other photographer was from) had seen an owl go into the forest, so they followed in hopes of capturing him/her on film.
 They got him and its another gorgeous one, a Great Horned Owl with different from the one we saw on Wednesday, another stunner.